SmithEcophysLab/ecosys_modeling_sprin2025/quizzes/quiz08.md

 # Quiz 7

-1. Why is there a deficiency of large-scale models that can track carbon allocation?
+1. Why is there a deficiency of large-scale models that can effectively track carbon allocation?

-2. Explain Coordination theory with an example
+2. Explain Coordination theory of plant allocation with an example.

 3. What are the limitations of using fixed allocation approach and reaction norm to model carbon allocation?